Slow Train (Flanders and Swann song): Other versions

+Gordon Langford arranged the song for six voices for The King's Singers and it appeared on their 1977 album Flanders and Swann and Noël Coward.
+Langford, a railway enthusiast, put a handwritten note on the score saying "Effigies of Dr Beeching (complete with box of pins) available upon request".

 In 2004, Canadian classical quartet Quartetto Gelato released a themed album called Quartetto Gelato Travels the Orient Express, celebrating the original journey of Orient Express and featuring music from London to Istanbul.
 The album begins with a rendition of "Slow Train", with the final lines changed to reflect the route of the Orient Express.

 A version of "The Slow Train" by the King's Singers is on electronica duo Lemon Jelly's track "'76 aka The Slow Train", combined with a cover of the Albert Hammond song "I'm a Train" also performed by the King's Singers.
 A live version by Stackridge was included in their 2009 DVD 4x4.

 Michael Williams' book On the Slow Train takes its name from the song.
 It celebrates twelve of the most beautiful and historic journeys in Britain that were saved from the Beeching cuts, including famous routes such as the Settle–Carlisle line and less well-known pleasures, such as the four-hour Lancaster–Carlisle route along the remote Cumbrian coastline.

 English punk and folk singer-songwriter Frank Turner included a version of the song on his 2011 compilation album The Second Three Years.

-List of stations referred to in the lyrics

-Where appropriate, the correct name of the station is shown in brackets.